KasparEtter/ef1p/README.md

 *Attention:*
-You might have to perform some of the following steps with a user which has administrator rights at the operating system level but I still need to verify this.
+You might have to perform some of the following steps with a user which has administrator rights at the operating system level, but I still need to verify this.

 [Homebrew](https://brew.sh) is the most popular package manager for macOS.